meta-llama/llama-stack/docs/source/distributions/index.md

 This is the simplest way to get started.
 Using Llama Stack as a library means you do not need to start a server.
 This is especially useful when you are not running inference locally and relying on an external inference service (eg. fireworks, together, groq, etc.) See [Using Llama Stack as a Library](importing_as_library)

-**Docker**:
+**Container**:

-Another simple way to start interacting with Llama Stack is to just spin up docker which is pre-built with all the providers you need.
-We provide a number of pre-built Docker containers so you can start a Llama Stack server instantly.
-You can also build your own custom Docker container.
+Another simple way to start interacting with Llama Stack is to just spin up a container (via Docker or Podman) which is pre-built with all the providers you need.
+We provide a number of pre-built images so you can start a Llama Stack server instantly.
+You can also build your own custom container.
 Which distribution to choose depends on the hardware you have.
-See [Selection of a Distribution](distributions/selection) for more details.
+See [Selection of a Distribution](selection) for more details.

 **Conda**: